 General Layout of Year-Round Pool Systems

-SunEarth advocates the use of indirect systems with glazed panels for pools operated year round for several reasons: The first reason is simple, annual output of glazed systems is 30-70% greater than unglazed systems.
+SunEarth advocates the use of indirect systems and custom commercial solar water heaters with glazed panels for pools operated year round for several reasons: The first reason is simple, annual output of glazed systems is 30-70% greater than unglazed systems.
 For seasonal pools, unglazed collectors perform on par with their glazed counterparts.
 During the cooler winter season however, glazed panels maintain their output while that of unglazed units drops dramatically.

 The figures on the right show system outputs for a 1,200 sq. ft array of our EP series vs. the average plastic pool panel calculated with F-chart.
 The pool is 1,500 sq. ft. without a cover and located indoors.
 The output of the glazed units is 38% greater for Los Angeles and 68% greater for Denver.

 The array for a indirect pool system looks just like that of a indirect DHW system.
 The array has isolation valves that can be used to bring down any row without affecting the others, and the valve on the outlet of the array may be used for balancing.